S3ki/Rocket-Feedback/README.md

 # Rocket Feedback application

+#### This project has been built with JavaFX and uses Java as its programming language.

 ### Vision:
 ##### This project is to produce an application where students can fill out a survey/feedback form.
 The project is made for university students to communicate their feedback and concerns to teachers.
 After each lesson the students will fill out a form about the lesson and send it to their course teacher.